Skip to main content

 team_idNoTeam/Workspace ID.
 Falls back to CLICKUP_TEAM_ID when omitted.

-endpointYesHTTPS URL that will receive events.
+endpointYesHTTPS URL that will receive the event POST requests.

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?